SH-NicholasPage/IT101-BreadboardCode/Misc/LaserSensor/README.md

 This repository provides basic information about the KY-008 Laser Transmitter + Laser Receiver module, including pinout, sample code, and external documentation.

+**Note:**

+The transmitter likely won't receive enough power from a GPIO or Arduino digital output pin alone.
+For consistent performance, it's recommended to use the 5V pin directly as the signal pin, effectively powering the laser continuously.

 ## Documentation

 - [KY-008 Laser Transmitter Module Information](https://arduinomodules.info/ky-008-laser-transmitter-module/)